Juhoton/Fullstackopen/README.md

 # Fullstackopen
-Contains tasks and exercises of the Fullstack open course, started in 2022. url for the course: https://fullstackopen.com/
+Contains tasks and exercises of the Fullstack open course.
+Url for the course: https://fullstackopen.com/